 Eternal Sin and The BacksliderBut whoever blasphemes against the Holy Spirit will never be forgiven; he is guilty of an eternal sin.
 He said this because they were saying, "He has an evil spirit" (Mark 3:29,30).If you read Mark 3:22 you will learn more about those who committed such a form of blasphemy.
 They were saying that Jesus had a demon and by the power of the devil he was casting them out and performing his miracles.
 This is what Jesus identified as eternal sin.
 It is not adultery, murder, disowning Jesus, or any other kind of sin.
 All of the latter can be forgiven, but not blasphemy of the Holy Spirit, also known as eternal sin.
 Another sin that can't be forgiven is taking the mark of the beast, Rev. 14:9-12.
 (Eternal sin is apparently the type of sin those mentioned in Heb.
 6:4-6 committed and, therefore, they could not be renewed again by repentance.)

 So, backslider return to God.
 Backsliders come back to Christ.
 Almighty God wants you back.
 It is the devil that is tormenting your mind and trying to make you think you cannot repent and return to God.
 Remember also all the good that Peter did after he returned to God from his backslidden condition.
 God used him mightily and can do the same with you.
 Yes, returned backsliders can do great things for the kingdom of God.
 If you have been a backslider, but since have sincerely repented to return to God, he has accepted you home as he did the Prodigal and others.
 Believe it.
 That is the truth.
-May God use these eternal truths to enlighten backsliders, who are in desperate need and earnestly desire to return to God.
+May God use these eternal truths for those who did backslide, to help all backsliders, who desire to return to God.

 The Plan Of Salvation